What To Bring Hiking: 10 Essentials For Safe Adventures

 1. Flashlight or Headlamp

-You need this in case you get caught out in the dark.
-It is scary how easy it is to under estimate the remaining amount of daylight left, especially in forests.
-Often, hikers who need rescue did not start out lost, but simply ran out of daylight.
-In fact lack of light is the single biggest reason for emergency rescues.
+You need illumination in case you get caught out in the dark.
+It’s scary how easy it is to underestimate the remaining amount of daylight left, especially in forests.
+Often, people who need rescue didn’t start out lost, but simply ran out of daylight.
+In fact lack of daylight is the single biggest reason for emergency rescues.

 2. Fire-Making Kit